 The development of an assessment framework for the European building stock requires a wide range of pilot buildings with different operational, architectural and technical characteristics.
-The D^2EPC project has at its disposal six pilot buildings, namely, the nZEB Smart House DIH in Thessaloniki, Greece; a residential multi-family building in Velten, Germany; a tertiary building in Berlin, Germany; the new wing building of Frederic's University in Nicosia, Cyprus; and two multi-family buildings located in Berlin.
-The plethora of characteristics in this set of pilot buildings set a challenging environment for the applicability and validity of the under-development EPC methodology.
+The D^2EPC project has at its disposal six pilot buildings, namely, the nZEB Smart House DIH in Thessaloniki, Greece (Case Study 1); a residential multi-family building in Velten, Germany (Case Study 2); a tertiary building in Berlin, Germany (Case Study 3); the new wing building of Frederic's University in Nicosia, Cyprus (Case Study 4); and two multi-family buildings located in Berlin (Case Studies 5 and 6).
+The plethora of characteristics in this set of pilot buildings have set a challenging environment for the applicability and validity of the under-development EPC methodology.